-Link Community Development (Link) is a family of organisations working to transform education for children and communities across impoverished rural areas of Ethiopia, Ghana, Malawi, Rwanda and Uganda through innovative, low-cost and replicable models.
+Link Community Development (Link) is a family of organisations working to transform education for children and communities across impoverished rural areas of Ethiopia, Malawi, Rwanda and Uganda through innovative, low-cost and replicable models.

 Our Commitment to Safeguarding

 Link Community Development believes that a child, vulnerable adult or person at risk should never experience abuse of any kind.
 We have a responsibility to work in a way that promotes the welfare of all and protects them from harm.
 We have a zero tolerance approach to any harm to or exploitation of a child or vulnerable adult by any of our staff, representatives or partners.

 Our safeguarding policies and procedures demonstrate accountability to beneficiaries, including staff, volunteers and trustees; an organisational culture that tackles power imbalances and gender inequality; and rigorous, anonymous and safe reporting and complaints mechanisms.

 We do all that we can to ensure that the experience of the children and vulnerable adults (and their families) who Link Community Development reaches is one that is free from any form of abuse or exploitation.

 - Governments and schools rarely have access to accurate data to enable effective use of limited resources.
 We help build their capacity to improve data management and application.

 - Reading skills can break the cycle of poverty.
 Children whose mothers can read are 50% more likely to live past age five.
 Link develops programmes for communities in need across sub-Saharan Africa.

 - Weak school governance reduces community school ownership.
 Our School Performance Review gives citizens a voice, fostering a culture of transparency, trust and mutual accountability between communities and schools, enabling greater collective responsibility.

 - Teachers are key to learning but receive little professional development or support.
 We provide high-quality teacher training and mentoring.